Originally published on September 11, 2015. Updated on February 13, 2020.

 - Time: You have a business to run and more often than not, there isn’t time to write the content yourself.
 You are investing money into your website and the last thing you want is to have the whole process held up waiting on text.
+A professional will make sure it’s finished on time.

 - Updating for new technology